hcasse/Thot/README.md

 	$ thot-gen DOCUMENT --list-syntax

 displays the syntax available in the document according to the used modules.

+New with this version of **Thot**, you do need any more to generate the documentation.
+You can view it on-line with `thot-view` in your browser:

+	$ thot-view any-document

+For example, the documentation of **Thot** can be examined with:

+	$ thot-view doc/index.md

 For any problem, you can contact me to [hug.casse@gmail.com](mailto:hug.casse@gmail.com).